Housefull 4 Posters: Riteish Deshmukh Sets Out For A Crazy Ride As 'Roy' & 'Bangdu'

 He further added, "Got to work with some old friends again and some talented actors for the first time.
 It was like a reunion at a freshers party. #HouseFull4 was an absolute blast - see you Diwali 2019."

-Starring Akshay Kumar, Riteish Deshmukh, Bobby Deol, Kriti Sanon, Kriti Kharbanda, Pooja Hegde and Rana Daggubati, the film helmed by Farhad Samji will hit the big screens on October 25, 2019.
+Starring Akshay Kumar, Riteish Deshmukh, Bobby Deol, Kriti Sanon, Kriti Kharbanda, Pooja Hegde and Rana Daggubati, the film helmed by Farhad Samji will hit the big screens on Diwali 2019.

 Housefull 4 Posters: Akshay Kumar's Double Avatar As Rajkumar Bala & Harry Promises Twice The Fun!